Rolleiflex 6000 System: Backs

-The 6006 uses a interchangeable film magazine with integrated dark slide to accommodate mid-roll film changes.
+The 6006 uses an interchangeable film magazine with integrated dark slide to accommodate mid-roll film changes.
 In addition to the standard 6×6 back, a 645 back was available; both of these took film inserts.
 A bulk 70 mm perforated film back and a Polaroid (packfilm) back also were available.
 As shipped from the factory, the 6002 was fitted with a fixed film back which used the same interchangeable film inserts as the SLX.

 The 6008 continued using the same film magazine system as the 6006.
 The 6003 was fitted as standard with a detachable film back which accommodated the same film inserts as the 6002; the 6003 back also could be removed completely and fitted with the 6006/6008 film magazines.

 The Rollei Digital ScanPack is a back with a scanning linear image sensor which was available for the 6000 System cameras.
 It was tethered to a computer via SCSI.
 The image recorded was 41.2×35 mm with a maximum resolution of 5850×5000 pixels.